gregorp90/book-summaries/summaries/Mindset.md

 - Relationship traits are fixed.

 None of that is true.
 The romantical idea of everything falling into place with the correct person and staying so is an illusion.
 You have to work on a relationship -- "They worked (instead of lived) happily ever after".

+We sometimes get angry and lash out at our partners.
+Later we realize we overreacted, have a talk with ourselves, and vow to never let that happen again.
+"I'm smarter know, I'll react differently next time".
+And we leave it at that, reacting in the same way down the road.
+We have to change our strategy, have a meaningful conversation with our spouse.
+Telling them straight-forwardly how they make us feel and ask if they realize how they make us feel.